BC Healthy Connections Project

 The Children’s Health Policy Centre (CHPC) led the trial, in collaboration with McMaster and other Universities.
 Between 2013 and 2016, we enrolled 739 pregnant girls and young women and their 737 children across the four participating regional Health Authorities (Fraser Health, Interior Health, Island Health and Vancouver Coastal Health).
 Northern Health was involved in an NFP nursing pilot and process evaluation.
 Many Indigenous (including First Nations, Métis or Inuit) girls and young women (200 or 27%) generously agreed to participate in this long-term trial.
 Many BCHCP children (237 or 32%) had an Indigenous mother or father.

 The trial scientific team has also now published results showing NFP’s effectiveness.
-These findings show NFP reduces prenatal substance exposure (nicotine for smokers, and cannabis in the whole sample).
-Findings on NFP’s effectiveness on the main child and maternal outcomes will be released in 2023.
+These findings show NFP reduces prenatal substance exposure (nicotine for smokers, and cannabis in the whole sample via maternal self-report).
+NFP did not reduce child injuries (administrative data) or subsequent maternal pregnancies, but did improve maternal-reported child language and mental health (problem behaviour) at age two years.
+Follow-up of long-term outcomes is warranted given that further benefits may emerge across childhood and adolescence.

 The trial was conducted with rigour.
 The CHPC study team sustained engagement with the children and mothers for the 2.5 years of their participation—starting in pregnancy until children reached their second birthday.
 We conducted six research interviews with each family, either in-person or via telephone, completing more than 3,700 research interviews (>80% retention).
 Baseline findings showed that we reached the population that NFP was designed to benefit.